greveron/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+for both methods will iterate through each item in an array but  forEach  returns nothings | .map on the other hand will return a new array

 2. What is the difference between a function and a method?

+A functions code is generally not associated with an object, a methods code is always associated with one

 3. What is closure?

+  closure gives you access to an outer function’s scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding - references the window object - this is "the whole forest."
+    2. Implicit Binding - this refers to the odject before the dot when a function is called.
+    3. New binding - this refers to the object created using the construcor function.
+    4. Explicit binding - this is defined by using the apply or call method.

 5. Why do we need super() in an extended class?

+to access a property from parent class to the extended class

 ## Project Set up